 Collected participant's behavior and needs related to hybrid meetings

-To view the Collaboration and Storage roadmap, navigate to our IT Services roadmaps webpage.
-Under Available roadmaps, in the Service dropdown menu, select Collaboration and Storage.
+To view the Collaboration and Storage roadmap, navigate to our IT Product roadmaps webpage.
+Under Available roadmaps, in the Product dropdown menu, select Collaboration and Storage.

 Advisory communities not only provide a means for participants to engage with OHIO IT, but they also provide a platform for faculty, staff, and students to influence technology decisions based on their needs and experiences.
 In the past several months, this advisory community has: